The Shortcut

 Is PSVR 2 worth it? 🤔

-It’s early days for PSVR 2, and as impressed as I am by the headset’s build quality and feature set, I still think VR has too many barriers to entry that will either put people off from buying a PlayStation VR2 or prevent people from using it frequently.
+Even though it’s still relatively early days for PSVR 2, and as impressed as I am by the headset’s build quality and feature set, I still think VR has too many barriers to entry that will either put people off from buying a PlayStation VR2 or prevent people from using it frequently.
+In fact, I’ve gone as far as to suggest PSVR 2 may already be dead.

-I still don’t like being shut off from my surroundings, and motion sickness is still a real problem.
+Still, I don’t particularly appreciate being shut off from my surroundings, and motion sickness is still a real problem.
 Image quality issues are also distracting and the price point will be too high for some to justify.
 You may also be wondering, “Can children can play PSVR 2?”.
 The short answer is no. Sony recommends only children aged 12 and over should use PSVR 2.

 However, they’re not exactly new, and if you’ve sunk hours into these games already the prospect of a VR mode might not be enough to tempt you back.
 The same can be said about other titles.
 Moss and Moss Book II were released on the original PSVR, and Job Simulator is six years old at this point.